Supporting You

 TAVIP is delighted to be hosting the Sound Without Sight Project, which provides information and support to visually impaired people wanting to progress in the audio and music industry.

-Led by Jay Pocknell, ‘Sound Without Sight’ will be a network and knowledge hub for blind and partially sighted musicians and audio engineers, and a platform to showcase this community to the sighted world.
+Led by Jay Pocknell, ‘Sound Without Sight’ is a network and knowledge hub for blind and partially sighted musicians and audio engineers, and a platform to showcase this community to the sighted world.
 To find out more about Jay’s personal journey, the project, and how you can support, go to this page about the Sound Without Sight Project.
 For TechABreak 2024 Jay produced a video update on Sound Without Sight Project.

 TAVIP Directory